-14 See p.
-1-5 in the Restoration Determination Plan for the Upper Clark Fork River Basin, prepared by the State of Montana NRDP and Rocky Mountain Consultants, October 1995.

-be possible in some instances of natural resource injury for human intervention to restore resources and services to baseline levels in year or even decades, for the most part this is not such a case.
+It must be observed that the State of Montana harbors no illusions about what can practically be accomplished in the Upper Clark Fork River Basin given the type and pervasiveness of contamination and the magnitude of the injures to the State's natural resources.
+Restoration will be difficult if for no other reason than the fact that metals and metalloids like arsenic, which are responsible for much of the contamination in the Upper Clark Fork River Basin, do not degrade, rather they must be removed, otherwise isolated, or leave the system naturally for injuries to be mitigated.
+Although it may be possible in some instances of natural resource injury for human intervention to restore resources and services to baseline levels in years or even decades, for the most part this is not such a case.
 Generally, the most that can be achieved in the way of restoration of the Upper Clark Fork River Basin within the lifetimes of persons alive today is to ameliorate natural resource injuries, enabling the resource and the services provided by the resources to recover substantially.